Understanding Large Language Models: GPT, Claude, and Gemini Explained

 For more on how this training process works, see our guide on how AI actually works.

-Three major LLMs dominate the landscape: OpenAI's GPT-4 (powering ChatGPT), Anthropic's Claude, and Google's Gemini.
-Let's break down each one.
+Three major LLMs dominate the landscape: OpenAI's GPT-5 (powering ChatGPT), Anthropic's Claude Opus 4.5, and Google's Gemini 3.
+I'll break down each one based on my hands-on testing.

 Company: OpenAI (backed by Microsoft)

-Key strengths:- Versatility: Handles everything from creative writing to technical coding
+- Versatility: Handles everything from creative writing to technical analysis

 - General-purpose conversational tasks

-- Can be pushy or overly agreeable rather than questioning assumptions
+- Sometimes overly agreeable rather than questioning flawed assumptions

 Company: Anthropic (founded by former OpenAI researchers)

-- Nuanced reasoning: More thoughtful, less likely to make assumptions
+- Nuanced reasoning: More thoughtful and less likely to make assumptions

-- Accuracy: Generally more careful about facts, admits uncertainty more readily
+- Accuracy: Generally more careful about facts, admits uncertainty readily

-- Long document analysis (legal documents, research papers, books)
+- Long document analysis (legal contracts, research papers, entire codebases)

 - Thoughtful editing and content refinement